ksakmann/CarND-BehavioralCloning/README.md

 4. Random flip: to make sure left and right turns occur just as frequently
 5. Random brightness: to simulate differnt lighting conditions

 In steps 1-4 the steering angle is adjusted to account for the change of the image.
+The chaining of these operations leads to a practically infinite number of different training examples.

+The steering angle changes corresponding to each of the above operations was determined manually by investigating the result of each transformation and using trigonometry.
+For example the angle correction corresponding to a horizontal shearing transformation should be proportional to shearing angle.

-# Training
+# Epochs and Validation
-We used validation sets for checking against overfitting, but with the generator producing an almost infinite number of training examples we eventually switched to simply testing teh performance of the network on the curvy test track that the car had never seen.
+Initially we kept a validation set for checking against overfitting by comparing training and validation loss.
+However, after introduction of the generator and the corresponding rapid performance increase we eventually switched to testing the performance of the network by letting it drive on the test track.
 We used an Adam optimizer for training.
 All training was performed at the fastest graphics setting.

+# Results
+Surprisingly, the car went around the training track almost immediately after